wqking/eventpp/readme.md

 ## Facts and features

 1. Supports nested event.
-A listener can dispatch event, append/prepend/insert/remove other listeners, when capturing an event.
+A listener can dispatch event, append/prepend/insert/remove other listeners during capturing an event safely.
 2. Thread safe.
 3. Requires C++ 11 (tested with MSVC 2017, MSVC 2015, MinGW (Msys) gcc 7.2, and Ubuntu gcc 5.4).
 4. Header only, no source file, no need to build.